Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 By the way, She was Mike Long's catch too, at 20 pounds, 10 ounces in April 2001.
 The power of 'catch and release'.

-But no such luck, and turned away and slowly moved off into the deep like some fat old submarine.
+But no such luck, and turned away and slowly moved off into the deep like some fat old submarine, she swam off with nothing in her mouth but my heart.

 They said the young man whom had talked to us earlier had called them and said it was at least 16 pounds, if not bigger!
 And now I know why he had asked us if we were fishing THAT bed by the big rock, but little did we know what other half of the team (that giant female that was mostly off in deeper water) looked like.
 Bed fishing can be so exciting, and yet such hard work.

 OH MY GOSH!
 The BIG TWO!
-Anyways, we told them we had to leave the lake early (3 p.m.) instead of at dark, which is usually when I leave lakes, and that we would try for half an hour longer and then we'd call them back over to take over.
-I threw my bait on her bed and tried/wished/prayed she'd come back for a visit but a 1/2 hour goes by darn quick, even more so knowing a 16 or larger was down there.
-We called them over and I wished them the best of luck.
+Anyways, we told them we had to leave the lake early (3 p.m.) instead of at dark, which is usually when I leave lakes, and that we would try for half an hour longer and then we'd call them so they could take over this bed.
+I threw my bait on her bed and tried/wished/prayed she'd come back for a visit but a 1/2 hour goes by darn quick, even more so knowing a 16 or larger was down there (heck, I'd never caught a ten, this would really be a new personal best for me).
+We then called them over and I wished them the best of luck.

 Unbelievable, I still think it's all a dream, but it's not.
 If it turns out to be the 'you know what- the WORLD RECORD', at least I can say I saw her and tried to get her.

-Update: 10.'06 - I talked to Mike Long a couple of weeks ago at an event at Aim Marine and he said that yes, it had been 'The Fish', the 'big mamma', Dottie.
+Update: 10.'06 - I talked to Mike Long a couple of weeks ago at BassAthon, an event at Anglers Marine in Anaheim, and he said "Michael, remember that bed fish at Dixon, that WAS HER".
+HER!!?
+I knew what he meant right away, HER, the 'big mamma', Dottie.
 Oh my gosh!!!!!!
 They said they had basically camped on her for three days after we let them take over but she only appeared a couple of more times on that nest!

 He said he had not wanted to tell me at the time as it needed to be kept a secret for them to have a chance at getting her or 5,000 fishermen would have been vying for her daily, and I can see their point.
 So, I was not far off in my estimate after all; I originally guessed it had to be 30, and she WAS over 25, how about that?